gaps-closure/gaps-closure.github.io/docs/Java/03-01-annotations.md

 These source level annotations determine the following:

-1. The assignments of functions and global variables to enclaves
+1. The assignments of classes to enclaves
 2. The confidentiality of data between enclaves
 3. Which functions can be called cross domain
 4. Guard rules which transform data as it crosses domains